For best experience please turn on javascript and use a modern browser!

 * If you obtained a non-legal bachelor that gives admission to the LLM programme of your choice, we only include the law courses in the calculation of your GPA

-• The quality of the letter of motivation (maximum 500 words) in which the candidate explains the reasons for choosing the specific Master’s programme and the importance of receiving the scholarship
+• The quality of the letter of motivation (maximum 500 words) in which the candidate explains the reasons for choosing the specific Master’s programme and the relevance of obtaining this scholarship;

 • How to apply?

-2. Upload the following required documents in your Scholarship Application Form:
+3. Upload the following required documents in your scholarship application form:

-• Academic records: certified transcripts (and diploma if you have already finished your degree), including your GPA (see Selection criteria);
+• Academic records: transcripts of all years of your degree (and diploma if you have already finished your degree), including your GPA (see Selection criteria);

-• Two letters of recommendation by a dean, teacher or academic supervisor;
+• Two letters of recommendation by a dean, professor or academic (thesis) supervisor;

 • CV;